 Why Low Code Development Tools Help Enterprises

 Low code app development does more than speed work for experienced developers.
-These development tools also dramatically expand who can develop web and mobile business apps.
+How low code development tools help is that they also widen the circle of “developers” as they dramatically expand who can develop web and mobile business apps.
 Now far more people than those who typically write applications in enterprises - they're called citizen developers.

 According to Forrester, "Low code platforms enable a broad range of developers."
 This is incredibly important to companies that must turn old desktop applications into modern business apps that work on mobile devices.